gksharer/Get_Clean_Data_Project/Codebook.md

  <br>
 The run_analysis.R script extracts the measurements from the "UCI Human Activity Recognition Using Smartphones dataset" that are the mean or standard deviation of other measurements in the dataset, for 30 subjects performing 6 activities while wearing Samsung Galaxy S II smartphones.
 It outputs a tidy data set taking the average for each combination of subject, activity, and measurement type. <br>

 The script does this by combining the UCI HAR dataset files X_test.txt, subject_test.txt, y_test.txt, X_train.txt, subject_train.txt, and y_train.txt into a single data frame.
 As in the original dataset, measurement units are normalized and bounded within [-1,1].
-Then it selects a subset of measurements whose names contain the strings "mean()" or "std()".
+Then it selects a subset of measurements whose names contain the strings "mean()" or "stddev()".
 The activity numbers are transformed into factors with labels from the activity_labels.txt file.
-The measurement names are modified to remove the "()" characters, transform the inital "t" into "time-" and "f" into "frequency-", and expand "Acc" and "Gyro" to "Accelerometer"" and "Gyroscope".
+The measurement names are modified to remove the "()" characters, transform the inital "t" into "time-" and "f" into "frequency-", and expand "Acc","Gyro", and "std" to "Accelerometer","Gyroscope", and "stddev" respectively.
 Finally, a new tidy dataset is created by combining the multiple measurement columns into a single column with the name "measurement" and calculating the mean of these values by using the dplyr gather and summarize functions.<br>

 The rest of this codebook is modified and updated from the codebook files in the UCI HAR Dataset: <br>
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones <br>